pvpcookie/omdb-frontend/README.md

 # omdb-frontend
-Fontend application in angular for The Open Movie Database
+Fontend application in angular for The Open Movie Database, create for use as a technical challange. not maintained.